-Panama recognised worldwide for its valuable shipping canal, is also known for its amazing bio-diversity, one of the richest in the world.
+Panama is recognised worldwide for its valuable shipping canal, but is also known for its amazing biodiversity, one of the richest in the world.
 Because of the region's poverty and deforestation activities, the beautiful landscapes and fascinating plant and animal life of Panama are being severely threatened.

 Panama Wildlife Conservation (PWCC) is an organisation dedicated to the conservation of biodiversity, animal species and their habitats, through the collaboration with local residents and organisations in Panama.

 PWCC is a registered charity in England and Wales (1165769).
 Central to the philosophy of Panama Wildlife Conservation is to establish strong and long-term partnerships with small local yet energetic organisations in Panama to develop innovative conservation strategies.

 Efforts Are Focused On

 4 Main Categories

 What Could Your Donation Do?

 - £8,000 - buys a Radio Collar

 - £600 - pays for a Biology student’s fieldwork x 1 month

 - £650 - buys one camera trap to track elusive wildlife